 Long pieces of zucchini are hollowed out to make boats and stuffed with a mixture of salsa-flavored ground beef, cheese, onion, and olives in these Low-Carb Cheesy Salsa Beef Zucchini Boats.
-And these delicious zucchini boats with taco flavors are also gluten-free and South Beach Diet friendly.
+And these delicious zucchini boats with taco flavors are also Keto, low-glycemic, gluten-free and South Beach Diet friendly.
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 We just finished our big shout-out for the Top Ten Most Popular Low-Carb Zucchini Recipes on Kalyn's Kitchen, so it might seem ironic to some people that I'm following that with a new low-carb zucchini recipe!
 But people with vegetable gardens will understand, because no matter how many different zucchini recipes you try, the zucchini just keep on coming.